deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 - Reproducing the deterministic Solana account address is complex to do client-side.

 Our data availability requirements do not actually require messages to be posted on a finalized chain - we simply used one for convenience.
-Anything that reliably shuttles bytes from the guardian p2p network to the client will do the trick, and we can replace on-chain storage by a better-suited custom mechanism.
+Anything that reliably shuttles bytes from the phylax p2p network to the client will do the trick, and we can replace on-chain storage by a better-suited custom mechanism.

 ## Goals